writecoast/writecoast/README.md

 # Blog files for I'd Rather Be Writing

-This is the Jekyll site for writecoast.net.
+This is the Jekyll site for writecoast.net.# writecoast